"In every walk with nature one receives far more than he seeks" – John Muir

 When we aren’t in our workshop, we enjoy exploring the coast of California, especially Big Sur.
 We hope to extend our travels to visit Samantha’s childhood hometown.
 She is from a small maritime town in Massachusetts, just like my boat.

 On the island, we live in a quaint plantation home with a little cat named Rainbow.
-We love to tend our garden and play old vinyl records on our vintage 1960’s record player.
+We love to tend our garden and play old vinyl albums on our vintage 1960’s record player.
 Sometimes it feels like we are living under a rainbow.

 Peace, Love & Aloha,